wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**:
 * Completed the chapter on "Layouts, Interactions, and Annotations" in the Interactive Data Visualization with Bokeh course.
-*  "Building interactive apps with Bokeh"
+* Completed the chapter on "Building interactive apps with Bokeh"